Pretorian/workshop-band-app/workshop/07-datasource.md

 In the dashboard (shown above), we need to click the Databases option in the left sidebar and then near the top right, click Create Database.
 We will name the database `band-app`.

 Lastly, we need to get the credentials for our Cloudant service -- these credentials are needed in the next step.
 To do so, we will go back to our IBM Cloud dashboard and from the Cloudant instance overview page, click the 'Service Credentials' tab on the left and click 'New Credential'.
-Choose a name, and leave the other defaults.
-Then, press "View Credentials".
+Choose a name, and leave the other defaults and create the credential set.
+Then press "View Credentials".
 You'll see your private credentials to access the database - we only need the "url" field.

 ```
 {